paulsso/salt/README.md

 # Simulation platform for Acoustic Levitation Traps (SALT)
+This release is currently in its alpha-phase and some of the underlying computation modules should be replaced in the near future.
 #### A configurable implementation of a matrix method to approximate the pressure field in acoustic levitation devices

 ## How to use SALT: